cartercoughlin/yog/README.md

 - Running metrics summary card showing total distance, time, pace, and run count
 - Updated mileage chart to show actual HealthKit mileage vs recommended
 - HealthKitWorkoutCard component for displaying all workout types
+- Tappable activities in All Activities section to view workout details
 - Migration system to clear old plans and start fresh with new format

 ### UI/UX Refinements (December 2025)